op-ct/pupmod-simp-simp/REFERENCE.md

   PuppetDB, primarly Puppet Masters.

-* Unfortunately, this cannot be set via exported resources since PuppetDB needs to be running prior to exported resources functioning properly.
+* Unfortunately, this cannot be set via exported resources since PuppetDB needs to be running already for exported resources to functionin properly.
   Once PuppetDB is up, then you can switch this to exported resources mode using the **use_exported_resources** variable.